matej-marjanovic/6Spiral-Sketch-Plugin/README.md

 # Few Examples Shapes

-## Logarithmic Spiral Example
+## Logarithmic Spirals Example
 ![log_spiral_examples_wide](https://user-images.githubusercontent.com/2822227/45360143-89150700-b583-11e8-9fda-bfed87f18dfb.png)

 ## Spiral Helix Example at 60º degrees
 ![helix_spiral_examples](https://user-images.githubusercontent.com/2822227/45360142-89150700-b583-11e8-912b-6972eb293bd7.png)

-## Helix Example with 4 points per one revolution.
+## Helix Example with 4 points per one revolution
 ![helix_low_point](https://user-images.githubusercontent.com/2822227/45360141-89150700-b583-11e8-93eb-fb01493b578d.png)

 ## 🌀6Spiral + Looper Example
 ![6spiral_and_looper](https://user-images.githubusercontent.com/2822227/45360140-89150700-b583-11e8-86fd-408fae35aa6c.png)

 [Looper is a great plugin](http://sureskumar.com/looper/) you can use in combination with 6Spiral to make interesting effects.
 Before using Looper you'll probably want to group the spiral with a shape centered on the origin of the spiral that has bounds that are larger than that of the spiral so that the center of the group is centered on the origin of the spiral.

 # Reporting Issues, Feedback, More Info, ...